 - assemble ahead but don't cook- as a crockpot freezer meal (find 34 more crockpot freezer meals here!)

-- combine all ingredients in a large freezer bag, a large meal prep container or a reusable silicone bag
+- combine all ingredients in a large freezer bag, or freezer-safe container

 - freeze for up to 3 months